johanndominicthomas/Real-time-NIDS-using-Machine-Learning/README.md

 -  This project uses a self trained **XgBoost Classifier** model to detect anomalies in real time network traffic.
 -  The model was trained using the **CICIDS2017 Dataset**.
--  **Scapy** is used to capture real time packets which is aggregated into a flow which is passed to the XgBoost Model.
+-  **Scapy** is used to capture real time packets which is aggregated into a flow.The aggregated flows are passed to the XgBoost Model for real time detection.
 -  If anomalies are detected, then they are displayed on the **dashboard**.

 ---